ashwini-kr-sharma/compbio-conferences-2020/README.md

 ## Others

-The [Tief lab](https://generegulation.org/) maintains a comprehensive list of conferences.
+The [Teif lab](https://generegulation.org/) maintains a comprehensive list of conferences.
 [See here.](https://generegulation.org/conferences-2020/)